ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 > This project is intended for educational and portfolio purposes only.
 It is not intended to provide medical advice, diagnosis, or clinical decision support.

+## Context

+In 1996, an important medical study involved patients with HIV/AIDS in order to evaluate the effectiveness of different antiretroviral treatments.
+Patients were divided into four treatment groups, each receiving a different experimental therapeutic regimen.
+The objective was to analyze patient information and treatment outcomes, with particular attention to whether patients were classified as infected after treatment.

+This project uses the dataset derived from this study to perform exploratory data analysis and apply machine learning models for binary classification.
 ---

 ## Dataset Overview